zezs/zezs/README.md

 - I've interned at SAP Walldorf, Germany in Cloud ERP Model and Design Framework team for over 18 months
 - 👀 I'm deeply interested in expanding my knowledge and skills within the realms of technology.
 - 🧠 Currently, I'm investing time in learning about Cloud Native development, Generative AI, Language Models (LLMs), and related cutting-edge technologies to stay at the forefront of innovation.
-- 🌱 I'm actively engaged in mastering the MERN stack along with JavaScript, Node, Python, Flask, RESTAPI.
+- 🌱 I'm actively engaged in mastering the MERN stack along with JavaScript, Python, Flask, FastAPI, Langchain, RESTAPI.
 - 📫 You can reach me at azenabeel@gmail.com.
 Feel free to connect!

 ## 🌐 Socials: